 Bollywood Infusion shows the classical origins of dance and significance to Indian culture.
 While being accompanied with some Bollywood tunes students participate in a captivating experience.

 Classical Indian Dance takes students on the journey of dance and music.
-Available in Australian Capital Territory, New South Wales, Queensland and South Australia, students are sure to be captivated with the colourful designs on traditional clothes and engaging dances.
+Available in New South Wales, Victoria and South Australia, students are sure to be captivated with the colourful designs on traditional clothes and engaging dances.

-Exploring the world of Indian music, our Indian Instruments program shares the beauty of melodious instruments used in classical Indian music.
-Including the tabla and bansuri, students from Victoria are able to participate in a riveting and musically uplifting program.
+Exploring the world of Indian music, our Indian Instrumental Infusion program shares the beauty of melodious instruments used in classical Indian music.
+Including the tabla and bansuri, students from Victoria and Queensland are able to participate in a riveting and musically uplifting program.

 World Wildlife Day